Decoding Atomosophobia – The Fear of Atomic Explosions

-This fear goes back generations starting in the late 40’s.
-Did you ever get nauseous when there was a mention of an explosion on the TV?
-Do you remember the first time you saw a documentary on atomic explosions and how you felt sick in your stomach?
-How your heart races every time there is news of an explosion in the world.
+Did you ever get nauseous as a child when there was a mention of an explosion on TV?
+Do you remember the first time you saw a documentary on atomic explosions and how the sight of one made you feel?
+Does your heart race each time there is news of an explosion somewhere in the world?

-If you are starting to panic as you read, then you might have a fear of atomic explosions – atomosophobia.
+If you’re starting to panic as you read this, then you might have a fear of atomic explosions, or atomosophobia.

-It may seem like the most irrational fear you’ve ever heard of, but it is important to understand what is atomosophobia.
-It is one of the more irrational fears on the list of phobias.
-However, it is a serious and specific fear under the broad category of fear of explosions, also known as ekrixiphobia.
+It may seem like an unusual fear, but atomosophobia is very real.
+And it’s one of the more irrational fears on the list of phobias, dating back generations to the late 40’s.
+Atomosophobia is a serious and specific fear under the broad category of fear of explosions, also known as ekrixiphobia.

-Then again ekrixiphobia is a fear of explosions, and atomosophobia is a fear of atomic explosions.
-Though this fear of atomic explosions can overlap or broaden to include ekrixiphobia.
-Where a person suffering from atomosophobia, if untreated, starts to also fear any type of explosions.
+Where ekrixiphobia is a fear of explosions, atomosophobia is a fear of atomic explosions.
+This fear of atomic explosions can overlap or broaden to include ekrixiphobia.
+A person suffering from atomosophobia, if untreated, may start to fear any type of explosion.

-Let’s take a closer look to know the atomosophobia causes and understand what is atomosophobia in depth.
+Let’s take a closer look at atomosophobia causes, so we can understand this fear more in depth.

 Personal experiences

 You or someone you know could have had a traumatic experience with an explosion.
-This created a fear in your mind about the event itself.
-Which later became focused on explosions caused by atomic bombs.
+This may have created a fear in your mind about the event itself, which later became focused on explosions caused by atomic bombs.

 Biological issues